nerobot/ESP8266-Thermostat/README.md

 * C code for the ESP thermometer devices
 * C code for the ESP temperature control board

-The ESP code was designed and compiled using the Windows SDK Toolkit available at...
+The ESP code was designed and compiled using the Windows SDK Toolkit available at http://www.esp8266.com/viewtopic.php?f=9&t=820